Know the Laws: Texas

 - you currently live in the residence or you have lived there within the 30 days before you filed the application;

-- the abuser has committed family violence against a member of the household within the 30 days before you filed the application; and
+- the abuser has committed family violence against you or a member of the household within the 30 days before you filed the application; and

-- there is a clear and present danger that the abuser is likely to commit family violence against a member of the household again.**
+- there is a clear and present danger that the abuser is likely to commit family violence against you or a member of the household again.**

 * Tex.
 Fam.
 Code § 85.021(2)